SG-1000: History

-In the early 1980's, Sega Enterprises, Inc., then a subsidiary of Gulf and Western Industries, was one of the top five arcade game manufacturers active in the United States, as company revenues rose to $214 million.
+In the early 1980s, Sega Enterprises, Inc., then a subsidiary of Gulf and Western Industries, was one of the top five arcade game manufacturers active in the United States, as company revenues rose to $214 million.
 A downturn in the arcade business starting in 1982 seriously hurt the company, leading Gulf and Western to sell its North American arcade manufacturing organization and the licensing rights for its arcade games to Bally Manufacturing.
 The company retained Sega's North American R&D operation, as well as its Japanese subsidiary, Sega Enterprises, Ltd. With its arcade business in decline, Sega Enterprises, Ltd. president Hayao Nakayama advocated that the company leverage its hardware expertise to move into the home console market in Japan, which was in its infancy at the time.
 Nakayama received permission to proceed.

 The first model to be developed was the SC-3000, a computer with a built-in keyboard, but when Sega learned of Nintendo's plans to release a games-only console, they began developing the SG-1000 alongside the SC-3000.
 The "SG" in the console's name is an abbreviation for "Sega Game", and the console is also sometimes referred to as the "Mark I".
 To keep costs down while ensuring sufficient longevity, Sega opted to create the platform from popular off-the-shelf components.

 The SG-1000 was first released in Japan on July 15, 1983, at ¥15,000.
 It was released on the same day as Nintendo launched the Family Computer (Famicom) in Japan.
 It was released simultaneously with the SC-3000, as well as the upgraded SC-3000H.
 Though Sega themselves only released the SG-1000 in Japan, rebranded versions were released in several other markets worldwide.
 In November that same year as the Japanese version, the SC-3000 was released in Australia through John Sands Electronics and in New Zealand by Grandstand Leisure.
 The console also saw a release in France, Italy, and Spain, but was not released in the larger video game markets of the United States, United Kingdom, or Germany.
 Despite this, an unauthorized clone system known as the Telegames Personal Arcade was produced and made available in the United States and Taiwan, and is able to play SG-1000 and ColecoVision games.
 An additional release of the SG-1000 in Taiwan was done by Aaronix.
 The console enjoyed a brief period of popularity in Taiwan before the market was taken over by cheaper Famicom clones.